Menu

 SEND

 All pupils, regardless of need, are entitled to an excellent Design and Technology education.
-Lessons are carefully planned and resourced so that all children can access learning at an appropriate level that both engages them and challenges them.
+Lessons are carefully planned and resourced so that all children can access learning at an appropriate level that both engages them and challenges them to think and act as designers.
 To ensure that all children are included, appropriate adaptive teaching strategies are implemented to support individuals’ needs.
 We appreciate that just because a child has special educational needs, this does not preclude them from being strong, resilient, innovative designers.

 Assessment

-Design and Technology is assessed termly using a data tracker that covers the skills and progression for the year group and topic which links back to the outlined key learning on the Projects on a Page documents.
-A teacher judgement is made based on the child's performance across the whole project not just the final product.
-Teachers assess each child's skills in the strands: designing, making, evaluating, technical knowledge and, when relevant, cooking and nutrition.
-We use data analysis to ensure good progress is made throughout the class and children who need further support are identified and provided with additional support, guidance and strategies.
+Design and Technology is assessed termly using a data tracker that covers the skills and progression for the year group and unit of work which links back to the outlined key learning on the Projects on a Page documents.
+A teacher judgement is made based on the child’s performance across the whole project not just the final product.
+Teachers assess each child’s skills in the strands as above when relevant, including cooking and nutrition.
+We use data analysis to ensure good progress is made throughout the class and children who need further support are identified and provided with additional support, guidance, and strategies.

 Vocabulary